trentlarson/endorser-ch/README.md

 ## Tests

 - Make sure API works: http://localhost:3000/api-explorer
-- test/test.sh
+- Run test/test.sh
-- test these :3001 URLs by running [the web app](https://github.com/trentlarson/uport-demo) http://localhost:3001/reportClaim?claimId=1
+- Test these :3001 URLs by running [the web app](https://github.com/trentlarson/uport-demo) http://localhost:3001/reportClaim?claimId=1

 ... and see confirmations eventually (even if they're HIDDEN which causes console errors) http://localhost:3001/reportClaims

 ... to see a list of claims
 http://localhost:3001/reportConfirms

 ... plus push a button and see results http://localhost:3001/signClaim?claim=%7B%22%40context%22%3A%22http%3A%2F%2Fendorser.ch%22%2C%22%40type%22%3A%22Confirmation%22%2C%22originalClaims%22%3A%5B%7B%22%40context%22%3A%22http%3A%2F%2Fschema.org%22%2C%22%40type%22%3A%22JoinAction%22%2C%22agent%22%3A%7B%22did%22%3A%22did%3Aethr%3Asomeone%22%7D%2C%22event%22%3A%7B%22organizer%22%3A%7B%22name%22%3A%22Bountiful%20Voluntaryist%20Community%22%7D%2C%22name%22%3A%22Saturday%20Morning%20Meeting%22%2C%22startTime%22%3A%222020-01-25T08%3A00%3A00.000-07%3A00%22%7D%7D%2C%7B%22%40context%22%3A%22http%3A%2F%2Fschema.org%22%2C%22%40type%22%3A%22JoinAction%22%2C%22agent%22%3A%7B%22did%22%3A%22did%3Aethr%3Asomeone-else%22%7D%2C%22event%22%3A%7B%22organizer%22%3A%7B%22name%22%3A%22Bountiful%20Voluntaryist%20Community%22%7D%2C%22name%22%3A%22Saturday%20Morning%20Meeting%22%2C%22startTime%22%3A%222020-01-25T08%3A00%3A00.000-07%3A00%22%7D%7D%2C%7B%22%40context%22%3A%22http%3A%2F%2Fschema.org%22%2C%22%40type%22%3A%22JoinAction%22%2C%22agent%22%3A%7B%22did%22%3A%22did%3Aethr%3Asomeone-else-else%22%7D%2C%22event%22%3A%7B%22organizer%22%3A%7B%22name%22%3A%22Bountiful%20Voluntaryist%20Community%22%7D%2C%22name%22%3A%22Saturday%20Morning%20Meeting%22%2C%22startTime%22%3A%222020-01-25T08%3A00%3A00.000-07%3A00%22%7D%7D%2C%7B%22%40context%22%3A%22http%3A%2F%2Fschema.org%22%2C%22%40type%22%3A%22JoinAction%22%2C%22agent%22%3A%7B%22did%22%3A%22did%3Aethr%3Asomeone-elsest%22%7D%2C%22event%22%3A%7B%22organizer%22%3A%7B%22name%22%3A%22Bountiful%20Voluntaryist%20Community%22%7D%2C%22name%22%3A%22Saturday%20Morning%20Meeting%22%2C%22startTime%22%3A%222020-01-25T08%3A00%3A00.000-07%3A00%22%7D%7D%2C%7B%22%40context%22%3A%22http%3A%2F%2Fschema.org%22%2C%22%40type%22%3A%22JoinAction%22%2C%22agent%22%3A%7B%22did%22%3A%22did%3Aethr%3AElsa's-sister%22%7D%2C%22event%22%3A%7B%22organizer%22%3A%7B%22name%22%3A%22Bountiful%20Voluntaryist%20Community%22%7D%2C%22name%22%3A%22Saturday%20Morning%20Meeting%22%2C%22startTime%22%3A%222020-01-25T08%3A00%3A00.000-07%3A00%22%7D%7D%5D%7D

 ... gives 5 confirmations

 ... and then go to a place not logged in http://localhost:3001/reportBestAttendance

 ... and see all hidden

-... then test the following user story if you have time
+... then test the following user story if you have time.

 User stories: